Saaayurii/bot-assistant/Guide.md

 ```

 - LLM_PATH is an env variable that points out the path to the AI model file with weights (it's a shared volume data)
+- LLM_MAX_SEQUENCE_LENGTH is an env variable that sets LLM's context memory
+- LLM_DTYPE is an env variable that defines an expected data type of LLM's weights.
+It's recommended to use bfloat16 for cpu.
+Otherwise you can just use "auto'.
 - LLM_MAX_TOKENS is an env variable allows to adjust amount of tokens for the LLM
 - LOCAL_STORAGE is a path to the storage.json with knowledge base.
 You can adjust it if you are going to run the app locally
 - HF_REPO_FILE and HF_REPO_ID are variables used to fetch .gguf files from hugging_face.hub. llm_initializer will try to fetch them at building if you decide so.
 If you have a ready-to-use file with weights, then you can just place the file into bot-service/local_llm/models/ and set HF_REPO_FILE as the name of the file you just resited.